berteh/ScribusGenerator/README.md

 Try to use plain word characters (``A-Za-a0-9_``) for variable names, with no whitespaces or other special characters (like '&').
 E.g. use ``%VAR_first_name%`` and ``%VAR_zip_code%`` instead of ``%VAR_first name%`` and ``%VAR_&zip#code%``.
 The columns of the data file (CSV) then would be ``first_name`` and ``zip_code``.

 This is only important for variable *names* in the Scribus file and *column names* of the data file.
-The data FIELDS (the rows of the CVS) may of course contain ANY characters that your character set supports.
+The data RECORDS (the rows of the CSV) may of course contain ANY characters that your character set supports.

 ### Database source

-To use data from a database instead a (manual) spreadsheet you can simply export the related query result to a CSV file.
-Some examples below for common database engines.
+To use data from a database instead of a (manual) spreadsheet, you can simply export the respective query result to a CSV file.
+Some examples for common database engines are provided below.
 Find out more about using external data sources in our [wiki](https://github.com/berteh/ScribusGenerator/wiki) .

 #### MySQL: